awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.UpdateItem.md

 // Create a service client module using ES6 syntax. import { DynamoDBDocumentClient } from "@aws-sdk/lib-dynamodb";
 import { ddbClient } from "./ddbClient.js";
-// Set the AWS Region.
-const REGION = "REGION"; // For example, "us-east-1".

 const marshallOptions = {
   // Whether to automatically convert empty strings, blobs, and sets to `null`.
   convertEmptyValues: false, // false, by default.
   // Whether to remove undefined values while marshalling.
-  removeUndefinedValues: false, // false, by default.
+  removeUndefinedValues: true, // false, by default.
   // Whether to convert typeof object to map attribute.
   convertClassInstanceToMap: false, // false, by default.
 };